cmuscioly/cmuscioly.github.io/tournament.md

 All events will be run in a satellite format.
 </p>
 <p>
-A preliminary version of the schedule can be found <a href="https://docs.google.com/spreadsheets/d/1bV0PSX7svyK5UF2TvsRwgtxY0HMLlVw5np0gDxfFBO4/edit?usp=sharing" target="_blank">here</a>.
+The schedule can be found <a href="https://docs.google.com/spreadsheets/d/1bV0PSX7svyK5UF2TvsRwgtxY0HMLlVw5np0gDxfFBO4/edit?usp=sharing" target="_blank">here</a>.
 Event times may be subject to change.
-Event locations (for in-person teams) will be posted soon.
 </p>

 </div> <!-- .col -->